frederic-perez/AmE-dictionary/data/idioms.md

 __blood, sweat, and tears__ A lot of effort and suffering.
 __bloodshot eyes__ :camera: Eyes in which the sclera (the whites of the eye) and/or conjunctiva (the inside of the eyelid) are colored red due to the prominence of superficial blood vessels.
 Bloodshot eyes can be the result of a wide range of conditions, including tiredness, eyestrain, irritation, conjunctivitis, injury, or more serious inflammatory conditions. _I’ve got these really bloodshot eyes from studying all night long._
 __blow your top__ To become very angry.
 __blue in the face__ Showing signs of exhaustion or strain.
 Often used in the phrase “till (one) (is) blue in the face.
-This expression alludes to thebluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._
+This expression alludes to the bluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._
 __blue pill__
 __boil (something) down to (something)__ To reduce or simplify (something) to the most basic, essential, or fundamental element(s).
 __booby prize__ :astonished: A mock prize given to the worst player or performer. _Bob should get the booby prize for the worst showing in the race._